Campus Improvement Plan

 To increase parent communication with families who speak languages other than English, SBE will contract a translation service.

-Strategy's Expected Result/Impact: Active family engagement will strengthen learning habits at home.
+Strategy's Expected Result/Impact: Active family engagement will strengthen learning habits at home and student performance/behavior at school.

 Title I: